Line Editing & Copy Editing

-Here are some of the things I will be looking out for:
+Here are some of the things I will be paying attention to:

 Grammar, spelling, and punctuation